rjury-sumo/Hajime/README.md

 | **Get Folder by ID** | Shows any folder's contents and properties | Opens in new tab |

 All fetched data enhances autocomplete and is persisted per profile.

+### Users & Roles Management

+View and manage users and roles in your Sumo Logic organization:

+1. **Fetch Users and Roles**:
+   - Run `Sumo Logic: Fetch Users` to cache all users
+   - Run `Sumo Logic: Fetch Roles` to cache all roles
+   - Or use `Sumo Logic: Fetch Users and Roles` to fetch both
+   - Data stored in SQLite database per profile

+2. **Browse Users**:
+   - Expand a profile in the sidebar → click "Users"
+   - Opens interactive webview with all users
+   - Filter by ID, name, email, or status
+   - Sort by any column
+   - See user roles, MFA status, and lock status
+   - Export to CSV

+3. **Browse Roles**:
+   - Expand a profile in the sidebar → click "Roles"
+   - Opens interactive webview with all roles
+   - Filter by ID, name, or description
+   - View capabilities and user count
+   - Sort by any column
+   - Export to CSV

+4. **User Enrichment**:
+   - Database Viewer shows user emails instead of IDs in "Created By" column
+   - Library Content Details shows enriched creator/modifier information
+   - All library views automatically enrich user IDs with emails when available

 ### Content Library Export